07 Feb Why Crows Fly Back and Forth | Feb. 2017

-So they are always on the move, going back and forth.
+So crows are always on the move, going back and forth.

 As with everything, this is part of the grand plan of blending what is dark with what is light.

-Then this bird ruffled its feathers while the rest nodded in agreement.
+Then this small bird ruffled its feathers, as birds will do, while the rest nodded in agreement.